 Pre-Rolls

-- May be too much for one person
+- Cons: Still requires smoking; may be too much for one person; strong smell

 Edibles